maxymkuz/Sports-predictor/README.md

 `GET path/None/None/None`

-- `404 Not Found` if such teams doesn't exist in EPL
+- `404 Not Found` if such teams doesn't exist in EPL, or profit is not float

 **Example requests**